Internship for Credit

 - Internship Employer must provide a list of activities for the internship

-- Student must work a minimum of 225 hours during the semester of enrollment.
+- Student must work a minimum number of hours during the semester of enrollment.

 The Student (Intern) agrees to: